tronprotocol/tips/tip-34.md

 created: 2019-4-19
 ```
 ## Simple Summary
 This tip is about event subsribe to support contract without abi.
-This is very necessary for developers who need to upload self ABI.
+It is very convenient for developers who need to upload self ABI.

 ## Abstract
 To support contract without ABI,  contract log parsing is separated from java-tron main program.